How To Lace Work Boots The Right Way

 - Once you lace your boots, you will find them relatively hard to tighten correctly.

-Army Lacing Technique
+2. Army Lacing Technique

-Given the name, you can probably assume that this technique is used by army personnel.
 It is supposed to address the rigidness and inflexibility in their footwear which is to clarify not comfortable.

-However, you may use it for any logger boots for men or women crafted from rugged leather.
 As many walking running shoes and sneakers are flexible, there isn’t always a great deal of purpose to lace them using this technique.

 Instructions